Thursday, March 12, 2026

 Gyanendra Shah, Nepal’s last king, was deposed in 2008 after parliament abolished the 240-year-old Hindu monarchy at the end of a decade-long Maoist insurgency.

-For years, the former king kept a low profile.
-But in recent times he has appeared at public events and drawn support from sections disillusioned with the political establishment.
-In March, hundreds queued outside his residence to mark his 78th birthday, reflecting a steady resurgence of monarchist sentiment.
+The former king kept a low profile, but in recent times he has appeared at public events and drawn support from sections disillusioned with the political establishment.
+In March, hundreds queued outside his residence to mark his 78th birthday, reflecting a resurgence of support towards the royal family.

 About the Author